nonomal/PeaZip/peazip-sources/res/share/batch/freedesktop_integration/readme_freedesktop_integration.txt

 Notes for specific Desktop Environments:

-2a) Gnome 2/3, Mate, Cinnamon, Budgie
+2a) Gnome, Mate, Cinnamon, Budgie

 Some versions may have been configured to use */pixmaps instad of */icons path.

-Gnome-derived DE generally allows to customise context menu further use Nautilus scripts; copy 'Archiving' folder from 'Nautilus-scripts' directory, to
+Gnome-derived DE generally allows to customise CONTEXT MENU, use the scripts in 'Nautilus-scripts' directory.
+Copy 'PeaZip' folder (or individual scripts you prefer) from the 'Nautilus-scripts' directory to:
 Gnome 2 .gnome2/nautilus-scripts
-Gnome 3 ~/.local/share/nautilus/scripts
+Gnome 3 and 4 ~/.local/share/nautilus/scripts

-With Gome 3 user can alternatively use nautilus-actions extension to customise app's system intergation
+Make sure "Allow executing file as program" or "Is executable" permission is set for the Nautilus scripts.

+A sh script is available in 'Nautilus-scripts' directory to help installation of PeaZip context menu entries for the current user.

-2b) KDE 3/4/5
+2b) KDE

 Some versions of KDE may have been configured to use (kde directory)/share/applications/kde instead of standard paths.
 The (kde directory) is specified in $KDEDIR in environment variable and can be overridden by $KDEDIRS.

-To customise context menu use Service menus .desktop files from KDE(version) subfolders Copy .desktop files from KDE(version) subfolders into, usually:
+To customise CONTEXT MENU use Service menus .desktop files from KDE(version) subfolders in 'KDE-servicemenus' directory.
+Copy .desktop files from KDE(version) subfolders into, usually:
 KDE 3 (kde directory)/share/apps/konqueror/servicemenus (kde directry usually being /opt/kde3)
 KDE 4 /usr/share/kde4/services/ServiceMenus
+KDE 5 (prior 5.85) /usr/share/kservices5/ServiceMenus or ~/.local/share/kservices5/ServiceMenus
-KDE 5 /usr/share/kio/servicemenus or ~/.local/share/kio/servicemenus
+KDE 5 and KDE 6 /usr/share/kio/servicemenus or ~/.local/share/kio/servicemenus
+"Allow executing file as program" or "Is executable" permission may be needed to be set for the .desktop files in context menu.

+A sh script is available in 'KDE-servicemenus' directory to help installation of PeaZip context menu entries for the current user.

 2c) Xfce, LXDE